nezaboodka/reactronic/README.md

 **consistently propagated** to corresponding visual components for (re)rendering.
-All that is done in automatic, seamless, and fine-grained way, because reactronic **takes full care of tracking dependencies** between visual components (observers) and state objects (observables).
+All that is done in automatic, seamless, and fine-grained way, because reactronic **takes full care of tracking dependencies** between visual components (observers) and state (observable objects).

 ## Conceptual Model